avgx/howtocookmicroservices.github.io/_posts/2015-04-02-docker-compose.markdown

 #### Docker Compose

 It's a command-line tool that allows you to automate configuration and management of containers for complex applications running with Docker.
-It works by processing configuration file that you defined (i.e. docker-compose.yml), and makes it possible to bootsrap full suite of your services in one command: `docker-compose up -d`
+It works by processing configuration file that you define (i.e. docker-compose.yml), and makes it possible to bootsrap full suite of your services in one command: `docker-compose up`

 But you get to see how it works in a bit!